spark2k06/PCXT_MiSTer/README.md

 The floppy disk image size must be compatible with the BIOS, for example:

-* On IBM 5160 only 360Kb images work well.
+* On IBM 5160 only 360 KiB images work well.
-* On Micro8088 only 720Kb and 1.44Mb images work properly.
+* On Micro8088 only 720 KiB and 1.44 MiB images work properly.
 * Other BIOS may not be compatible, such as OpenXT by Ja'akov Miles and Jon Petroski.

-It is possible to use images smaller than the size supported by the BIOS, but only pre-formatted images, as it will not be possible to format them from MS-Dos.
+It is possible to use images smaller than the size supported by the BIOS, but only pre-formatted images, as it will not be possible to format them from MS-DOS.

 ## Developers

-Any contribution and pull request, please carry it out on the prerelease branch.
-Periodically they will be reviewed, moved and merged into the main branch, together with the corresponding release.
+Please send contributions and pull requests to the prerelease branch.
+They are reviewed periodically and merged into the main branch as part of releases.

 Thank you!